 Distances fired are usually 300 to 900 meters.
-Course of fire is usually 2 sighting shots and 10 shots for score usually fired alternately with another person or persons squadded to shoot with you on the same target.
-Each shot is indicated on the target and you keep the other persons score, this requires the use of a spotting scope for people shooting TR but F class shooters usually use the scope they use for aiming.
-In NB we currently use an electronic shot indication system that requires a phone with wifi or a tablet or ereader (we have loners.)
-And with this system it is required that the bullet be supersonic at the target.
+Course of fire is usually 2 sighting shots and 10 shots for score usually fired alternately with another person or person’s squadded to shoot with you on the same target.
+Each shot is indicated on the target and you keep the other persons score, this requires the use of a spotting scope for people shooting TR but F-class shooters usually use the scope they use for aiming.
+In NB we currently use an electronic shot indication system that requires a phone with wifi or a tablet or ereader (we have loners.) with this system it is required that the bullet be supersonic at the target.

-We compete most weekends thought the season at various ranges in NB, and Atlantic provinces.
-And most of our competitions are covered by Dominion of Canada Rifle Association rules.
-Fullbore section members are required to be RNBRA regular or life members but visitors from RNBRA Affiliated clubs that want to try it out are welcome to come to most of our provincial matches and can receive coaching and possibly equipment loans.
-If you want to come and try it please contact the Match Director at least one week prior to the scheduled match, some matches are restricted to people who are deemed to be qualified by the match director.
+We compete most weekends thoughtout the season at various ranges in NB, and Atlantic provinces.
+Most of our competitions are covered by Dominion of Canada Rifle Association rules.
+Fullbore section members are required to be RNBRA regular or life members, but visitors from RNBRA Affiliated clubs that want to try it out are welcome to come to most of our provincial matches and can receive coaching and possibly equipment loans.
+If you want to come and try it please contact the Match Director at least one week prior to the scheduled match; some matches are restricted to people who are deemed to be qualified by the match director.
 Our National Championships are held yearly in Ottawa and are hosted by the DCRA.
-We often have members representing Canada at the international level at Bisley England and at the long range Palma match held every few years in a different Country.
+We often have members representing Canada at the international level at Bisley England and at the long range Palma match held every few years in a different country.
 One Canadian shooter has been named to the Order of Canada for his outstanding Fullbore shooting achievements.
 We mostly shoot hand loaded ammunition and in target rifle 308s are restricted to under 156 grain bullets.